Tamong/TFS/README.md

 ## Admin End

-Add Rewards
+### Add Rewards

-Sign in to admin page
+* Sign in to admin page
-Admin selects ‘Add Rewards’
+* Admin selects ‘Add Rewards’
-Form opens with Name, Description, Price, and Image fields Verify name does not contain duplicates
+* Form opens with Name, Description, Price, and Image fields
+* Verify name does not contain duplicates
-Once filled out and validated, unlock ‘submit’ button Push to database
+* Once filled out and validated, unlock ‘submit’ button
+* Push to database

-Remove Rewards
+### Remove Rewards

-Sign in to admin page
+* Sign in to admin page
-Admin selects ‘View Rewards’
+* Admin selects ‘View Rewards’
-Load the list of rewards from the database
+* Load the list of rewards from the database
-From the list of rewards, admin selects a specific reward Admin clicks on remove reward
+* From the list of rewards, admin selects a specific reward
+* Admin clicks on remove reward
-Popup validating the deletion, admin clicks remove again Once the second remove button is pressed, push to database Edit Rewards
+* Popup validating the deletion, admin clicks remove again
+* Once the second remove button is pressed, push to database

+### Edit Rewards

-Sign in to admin page
+* Sign in to admin page
-Admin selects ‘View Rewards’
+* Admin selects ‘View Rewards’
-Load the list of rewards from the database
+* Load the list of rewards from the database
-From the list of rewards, admin selects a specific reward Admin clicks on edit reward
+* From the list of rewards, admin selects a specific reward
+* Admin clicks on edit reward
-Form opens with Name, Description, Price, and Image fields Verify name does not contain duplicates
+* Form opens with Name, Description, Price, and Image fields
+* Verify name does not contain duplicates
-Once filled out and validated, unlock ‘submit’ button Push to database
+* Once filled out and validated, unlock ‘submit’ button
+* Push to database

+__Helpful Resources